-The Curlew is one of our most rapidly declining breeding bird species showing a 46% decline across the UK from 1994-2010 with this figure exceeding 50% in Wales and Scotland.
+The Curlew is one of our most rapidly declining breeding bird species showing a 48% decline across the UK from 1995-2015 with this figure exceeding 50% in Wales and Scotland, according to the Breeding Bird Survey Report.

 The UK holds 28% of the European population and in response to these declines, and those seen elsewhere in Europe, the species has recently been listed as globally near-threatened, one of the few British species on this list.
-The wintering population in the UK originates largely from Scandinavia, but also includes a significant proportion of breeding birds, and has declined by 20% in the last 15 years.
+As a result of its decline, it is also now included on the Red List of Birds of Conservation Concern.
+The wintering population in the UK originates largely from Scandinavia, but also includes a significant proportion of breeding birds, and has declined by 15% in the last 25 years .

 There is an extremely urgent need to identify the causes of these declines as a necessary first step to introducing potential conservation interventions.